Please note that schedules have been deactivated in Bannerweb. We will notify students via email when they become viewable.

 - Ordinarily students cannot exceed the maximum number of credits but, under unusual circumstances, a student may do so with permission of the associate dean;

-- The completed add/drop form is submitted to the Office of Academic Support Services by the deadline.
+- The completed add/drop form is submitted online by the deadline.

 Deadlines for Summer 2014 are as follows:

 Term 1: Begins May 5th at 8:00 a.m. and ends May 16th at 4:00 p.m.